Horizon Cloud Service - next-gen Architecture

 • Users to be entitled to resources in the pool group and therefore consume resources from the pools that are members of that pool group.

-The pools consumed by a pool group can be from any provider.
 A pool can only be consumed by one pool group.
 A pool group can be either a single-session or multi-session pool group and will consume pools of the same type that you have previously created.
 With multi-session pools, you can publish desktops, publish applications, or publish both the applications and desktops.

 For more information, see Create a Single-Session Pool and Create a Multi-Session Pool.